badalku27/Digital-creative-studio/README.md

 npm run dev
 ```

-Go to http://localhost:3000 and you should see it running!
+Go to the original link and you should see it running!

 ## Commands